pryv/dev-site/src/documents/sections/activity.html.md

 #### Successful response: `200 OK`

-An array of [activity folders](#data-types-folder) containing the tree of the folders accessible with the given token, sorted by name.
+An array of [activity folders](#data-types-folder) containing the tree of the accessible folders, sorted by name.

 TODO: example (with and without time accounting)